michael-chiang-dev5/template/README.md

 Note that app, passport are created dynamically with creator functions rather than the usual way of directly instantiating an express app / passport.
 The reason for this is increased modularity; dynamic creation of app gives us the ability to plug in different databases.

+Note that most express tutorials create a single server.js file that creates the server.
+I create the server dynamically using appCreator and set the listener, database in server.js.
+This has the advantage of increased modularity; you can initialize servers with different database which is useful for testing.

 ## Supertest

 There are two possible strategies to test the backend.